d4em0n/my_dl_model/hello_cnn/README.md

 # Hello CNN!
-This is my first experiment with deep learning. this CNN model classified country based on person name, this CNN trained using chinese and russian names and can classified whether a person's name is chinese or russian name.
+This is my first experiment with deep learning. this CNN model classified country based on person name, this CNN trained using chinese, russian, arabic and germany.

 # Datasets
-- There are 9800 chinese name, 9800 russian and 9800 arabic name (total 29400 person's name)
+- There are 9800 chinese, russian, arabic and germany name (total 39200 person's name)
-- This model trained with 23520 random mixed chinese, russian and arabic name the rest of 5880 is used for evaluation/testing data.
+- This model trained with 31360 random mixed chinese, russian and arabic name the rest of 7840 is used for evaluation/testing data.
 - train.csv and evaluation.csv extracted using gen_data.py (for parsing *dataset.txt file and seperate train and testing data)

 # Evaluation result
 Using `evaluation.py` get the output:
 ```
-accuracy: 98.62%
+accuracy: 99.11%
 ```

 # single_evaluation.py